open-quantum-safe/oqs-demos/README.md

 All modifications to this repository are released under the same terms as [liboqs](https://github.com/open-quantum-safe/liboqs), namely as described in the file [LICENSE](https://github.com/open-quantum-safe/liboqs/blob/main/LICENSE.txt).

 ## Team

-The Open Quantum Safe project is led by [Douglas Stebila](https://www.douglas.stebila.ca/research/) and [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/)at the University of Waterloo.

 ## Contributors to oqs-demos include: